iudukala/2018-11-curtin-enrolment-helper/README.md

     Encryption and decryption is provided via Django fernet fields.

     Encryption occurs at the database and backup created with the above tools with also contain encrypted values.
-    The encryption key is the django 'secret key' so please do not change/generate a new key without consultanting the documentation below.
+    *IMPORTANT NOTE* The encryption key is the django 'secret key' so please do not change/generate a new key without consultanting the documentation below.

     Documention